Travel guide

 • Zoom video calls: 600-1,500 MB/hour

-• Automatic photo backup to the cloud: can add several GB per day if not configured
+• Automatic photo backup to the cloud: can add several GBs per day if not configured

 Key tip: disable automatic backup for Google Photos or iCloud while using mobile data and only do it when connected to Wi-Fi.
 It can save you 5-10 GB in a month.

 This is the comparison we get asked about the most.
-Is a 30-day plan better, or several chained 7-10 day plans?
+Is a 30-day plan better, or several 7-10 day plans chained together?

 Single 30-day plan: advantages

-• One purchase, one QR, no management during the trip
+• One single purchase, one single QR, no management during the trip

-• Price per GB usually lower than short plans
+• Price per GB usually lower than with short-term plans

 • No risk of running out of data between one plan and the next